fametrano/fametrano.github.io/_pages/bbt202003-math.md

 a profile picture would be appreciated, but is not mandatory.
 Details about the course will be posted in the Slack channel.

-Anyone else, please consider <https://dgi.io/workshop>: there are discounted rates and even a limited number of free admissions for students.
+The course if for the students of University of Milano only;
+anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives